About the Certificate

 For complete requirements, please see the calendar entry for the ethics certificate.

-Students may select one of the five following streams, or devise their own in consultation with the Philosophy Undergrad Chair.
-A student may select any stream he or she is interested in, provided that the appropriate prerequisites (and any department requirements) are met.
+Students may select one of the five following streams, provided that the appropriate prerequisites (and any department requirements) are met.

-The stream is primarily for students in the School of Criminology, or those who are majoring in political science who wish to focus their studies around issues of ethics and justice as it relates to law.
+The stream is primarily for students in the School of Criminology, or those who are majoring in political science who wish to focus on ethics and justice as it relates to law.

 This stream is intended for students in the Beedie School of Business, or those who are majoring in economics.

-This stream is intended primarily for students in the Faculty of Arts and Social Sciences, or the Faculty of Health Sciences who wish to focus their studies around issues of justice in an international and multicultural context.
+This stream is intended primarily for students in the Faculty of Arts and Social Sciences, or the Faculty of Health Sciences who wish to focus on ethics and justice in an international and multicultural context.

 This stream is intended for students in the Faculty of Environment or students majoring in biological sciences or economics who wish to add a concentration in ethics to their studies.
 The SA and GSWS courses also opens this stream to Faculty of Arts and Social Sciences students and the broader University community.